How to Get Into Chicago Booth School of Business

 How much does tuition cost?

-Tuition for the Chicago Booth full-time MBA program is $115,062 for the 2022–2023 academic year.
-This includes program charges for three semesters, room and board, health insurance, and such additional fees as transportation, computer allowance, and books.
+The estimated cost of attendance for the Chicago Booth full-time MBA program is $125,937 for the 2024–2025 academic year.
+This includes program charges for three semesters, room and board, health insurance, and such additional fees as transportation, computer allowance, and books and other course materials.

 How difficult is it to get accepted into Chicago Booth?